Battling a mental health condition is hell, there’s no denying that, but at least my PTSD, earned with distinctionTweet

 Because my anxiety never shuts off and PTSD is often times the driver of the rig, I can see now why I was destined to become a casualty of the EMS war; one too many battles both on the interior and on the fire ground/accident scene.

 Now, years later, I am petrified that I will be sucked into someone else’s emergency.
 I am scared because I know in my heart that I would not be able to cope with it.
 This fact saddens me because at my core I am a firefighter; I guess being disabled is something I have yet to grow accustomed to.
 I am learning that there is no shame in what I can not control.
 What I need to learn next is to somehow dull the fight, flight, freeze and emergency mindset.

-With all that said, I gave the service my all and was determined to do everything I could to do my part to ease the pain and suffering of all those in need of help I am also a believer in leaving something better than when you found it, it was this mantra that drove me, I wanted to make positive changes around the station.
+With all that said, I gave the service my all and was determined to do everything I could to do my part to ease the pain and suffering from all those in need of help I am also a believer in leaving something better than when you found it, it was this mantra that drove me, I wanted to make positive changes around the station.
 One thing I was big on was safety and I worked hard to build accountability systems that would keep my brothers and sisters safer.

 So, do I regret my years in the fire service?
-I would have to say that even though I am on this hellish roller coaster ride of mental illness, I am proud of my years of service, my contribution to both my community and my department.
+I would have to say that, even though I am on this hellish roller coaster ride, I am proud of my years of service; of my service to both my community and my department.
 For they too have been well-earned.

 If you are struggling my friend, struggle no longer, there is help out there and other warriors just looking for someone who understands what they are going through.
 Get out of the service if you must, maybe the next person you need to save is yourself.

 if you are suffering from PTSD or another mental illness, please reach out.
 I thank you for your service, and you are still worthy and mean something.
 I believe in you!